-Diatomaceous by Ken Rinaldo are glass blown works inspired by the drawings and research of Ernst Haeckel 1834-1919.
-For many years I have enjoyed the book, Kunstformen der Natur (Art Forms in Nature) a book of prints by Haeckel a most prominent German biologist in his day.
+Diatomaceous are glass-blown works inspired by the drawings and research of Ernst Haeckel 1834-1919.
+For years I have enjoyed the book Kunstformen der Natur (Art Forms in Nature) of prints drawn by Ernest Haeckel, a prominent German biologist in his day.
 Haeckel was a zoologist, naturalist, eugenicist, philosopher, physician, professor, marine biologist, and artist who discovered many new species.
-His drawings and watercolors have inspired thousands since the release of his book.
+His drawings and watercolors have inspired thousands of artists and scientists since the release of his book.

-To create these works, I first worked in illustrator to create cut paths for the steel elements.
-I then used an industrial-strength laser cutting system to create the cutouts, and then working with the glass blowers at The Ohio State University I worked to blow glass into the first forms.
+Creating these glass and metal works was a process.
+I began with Adobe Illustrator to create cut paths for steel elements.
+I used an industrial-strength laser cutting system to make the cutouts and then worked with the glass blowers at The Ohio State University to blow glass into the first forms.

-The forms were quite satisfying, and very much to my liking, however, in the annealing process, the first experiments proved that steel and glass have a very different coefficient of expansion and contraction, so they cracked.
+The forms were quite satisfying, and very much to my liking, however, in the annealing process, the first experiments, sadly proved that steel and glass have very different coefficients of expansion and contraction, so they cracked.

-At Pilchuck, we were able to use tig welding to join the three pieces together, and grind them down.
+At Pilchuck, we used tig welding to join the three pieces together.

-Once the glass was blown into the forms the process of removing the excess glass around the sharp edges was really scary.
-I was really lucky to have Simon Maberly as the glass artist who did the cold-working in removing the glass from the edges.
+Once the glass was blown into the forms, removing the excess glass around the sharp edges was really scary.
+I was lucky to have Simon Maberly as the glass artist who did the cold-working in removing the glass from the edges.

-They have a natural patina that was the result of the annealing process and once they came from annealing, I felt the finish was ideal.
+They have a natural patina that resulted from the annealing process, and once they came from annealing, I felt the finish was ideal.

 Artist and director: